Krutant393/fy-sgpa-calculator-sem1/README.md

  Live Website:
  https://pictsgpa-calculator.vercel.app/

-A modern, responsive SGPA Calculator for PICT First Year Engineering students (Semester 1), built according to PICT / SPPU evaluation rules.
+A modern, responsive SGPA Calculator for PICT First Year Engineering students , built according to PICT / SPPU evaluation rules.

 This project allows students to enter subject-wise marks (theory + labs) and instantly calculate their SGPA, with a clean UI and accurate credit-based computation.